 A murphy bed makes space even more trivial.
 Once your bed is in an upright position, your bedroom becomes a proper home office.
 Overall, keeping your desk opposite to one helps you create a natural division in your room without resorting to dividing curtains and screens to generate artificial spaces.

-Pros and Cons of Placing Desk Opposite the Bed
+Pros of Placing Desk Opposite the Bed

 - This home office desk placement divides your bedroom naturally.